 - Industrial operations such as for shipping (including i.e. fouling risks projections), oil spill detection and coastal power plants, e.g. monitoring jellyfish blooms and drifting seaweed concentrations

 - Food security through fisheries and aquaculture, e.g. the impact of harmful algal blooms and monitoring illegal, unlicensed and unreported fishing

 - Water quality, e.g. eutrophication, harmful algal blooms, identification of floating debris including marine plastics

 Near real time and delayed time satellite data are available as well as access to long term time-series data.
 Technical support is provided, with a 24/7 option available.
 A comprehensive open source web-based Geographic Information System (GIS) tool has been developed by the team and is available for visualisation and analysis of geospatial data.

-Clients range from UK and international SME’s to large multi-nationals as well as government departments and intergovernmental organisations.
 The CGA is closely aligned with the Plymouth Marine Laboratory Earth Observation experts, globally acknowledged as being at the forefront of developing and refining techniques, improving accuracy of the information that can be gained from satellites, aircraft and drones.